ue4plugins/HoverPlugin/README.md

 Your sphere should now be hovering above the floor, slowly bouncing up and down into a stable position.

+Please note that the *HoverForce* value in the *SimpleHoverComponent* depends on the mass of the static mesh actor, and its default value has been adjusted to match the mass of a Sphere actor, which is currently 109.456337 kg.
+If you use *SimpleHoverComponent* with a mesh other than the default Sphere then you have to set its HoverForce to: *HoverForce = Mass * 10000.0* instead, or otherwise the physics won't match those of *AsyncHoverComponent* if you compare the two.

 ## Support